Mediation in Personal Injury Cases: Is It Legally Binding?

 Is Mediation Legally Binding?

 Mediation is not legally binding on its face.
-The mediation process is voluntary, and the mediator does not have the authority to make any decisions about how the case should be resolved.
+The mediation process is voluntary, and the mediator does not have the authority to decide how the case should be resolved.
 That said, the outcome of mediation can become legally binding if the parties take certain actions.

 Once the parties reach an agreement during mediation, they typically draft a written document outlining the settlement terms.
 The document is called a “mediation agreement” or “settlement agreement.”
 It only becomes binding once both parties agree to and sign the agreement.
 Once a mediation agreement is signed, it is generally considered binding and enforceable.
 However, there are some circumstances under which a party might seek to back out of the agreement.
-Before the settlement document was signed, mediation was merely a process, and the parties were not bound by what happened.
+Mediation was merely a process before the settlement document was signed, and the parties were not bound by what happened.
+So, while the question of whether mediation is legally binding in a personal injury case can be answered with a “no,” the signed agreement itself carries binding power.

 Does Mediation Mean Settlement?

-In some cases, particularly in personal injury lawsuits, the mediation agreement needs to be approved by the court to become fully binding.
+In some cases, particularly in personal injury lawsuits, the court must approve the mediation agreement to become fully binding.
 Montana requires judges to sign a court order to make the settlement reached during mediation legally binding.
 The court’s role is to ensure that the settlement is fair, legal, and in the parties’ best interests.

 The mediation agreement acts as a contract between parties.
 Once a judge has signed and certified that contract, the parties have settled the case and are legally bound by the document.